 Audiovisual performance featuring projected animation, animatronic sculptures, music, and movement.

-Dressed as one of her feathered creatures with antlers, Lanina performs in front of the projected animations, illuminated solely by her anthropomorphic sculptures - skeletal birds with human baby heads and phosphorescent eyes.
+Donned as one of her feathered creatures with antlers, Lanina performs within the projected animations, illuminated solely by her anthropomorphic sculptures - skeletal birds with human baby heads and phosphorescent eyes.
 She is illuminated by only two light sources: her stop-motion hand-painted animations and the sculptures – plastic anthropomorphic skeleton birds with human baby heads and lights shining out of their pupils.
-Each animation is projected onto the adjacent walls, creating a seamless immersive story.
+The animation is projected onto three adjacent walls, creating a seamless immersive story.